These Chocolate Spelt Cookies are better way to get your double chocolate cookie fix – they are made with coconut oil and no refined sugar.

 If you love chocolatey, fudgy things as much as me, give this homemade hot fudge sauce a try (it’s also made with espresso – yum)!

 Anyway, enough of intensely chocolatey cookies.
-I hope I made you salivate enough that you are about to whip up your first batch and that you get to enjoy that batch with your family.
+I hope I made you salivate enough that you are about to whip up your first batch and what’s more, I hope you get to enjoy that batch with your family.

 My sister and her family are staying with us this Easter.
 And we sure are going to have some good food and even better times as we plan to go to Banff and the hot springs there.
 What are your Easter plans?